kalleknast/head-tracker/README.md

 # head-tracker

 ## What it is
 Routines for video tracking of head position and orientation in the common marmoset.
-KNOWING POS AND ORIENT TELLS US WHERE THEY LOOK BC...
-SACCADES, HEAD SACCADES.
+The common marmoset has a relatively small and light head and thus low inertial weight, this means that they rely more on head movements to direct their gaze than to larger primates, such as macaques and humans.
+Thus, knowing the head orientation tells us more the gaze direction than it would in humans who direct their gaze much more with saccades (eye movements independet of the head).
 That is, these routines to estimate where the subject is and roughly where it is looking using only a webcam.

 ## What it does